 One of our favorite shipping deals is white glove delivery.
 This is when a mattress brand will not only ship the mattress to you, but come and set it up for you.
 Some of these deals even include free mattress removal.
 A few brands will charge about a $45 fee for white glove delivery and others will offer it free with purchase.

 Beware: if you live in Alaska or Hawaii, shipping and white glove delivery is rarely free.

 A good mattress warranty will be for about 10 years, while a great mattress warranty will be about 20 years to a lifetime.
 Check to see how limited these warranties are in relation to your comfort level.
 A few mattress brands will cover shipping and extra costs for defective mattresses, but most don’t.

 Timing is everything when it comes to great mattress deals.
 As you can see, mattresses are big ticket items and finding them on sale randomly throughout the year is hard and requires quite a lot of research.
 What day of the year it is affects the price immensely—we’re talking up to 50%.
 Waiting for holidays is easy and guarantees that your perfect mattress will be on sale.
 Here is a list of holidays that are perfect for mattress shopping:

-Buying a new mattress can be fun, but you want to make sure that you are investing in a good mattress to sleep on for the next 7+ years.
+Buying a new bed can be fun, but you want to make sure that you are investing in a good mattress to sleep on for the next 7+ years.
 The price is a great indicator in whether or not you are getting quality, but it’s not the only thing you should be looking at.
-Think about the type that is compatible with the type of sleeper you are, and see the quality materials that go in that mattress.
+Think about the type that is compatible with the type of sleeper you are, the size mattress you need, and the quality materials that go in that mattress.
 Make sure you’re getting a good warranty.
 Want to save a little extra?
-Wait for a prime mattress-shopping holiday to get a great mattress for a great price.
+Wait for a prime mattress-shopping holiday to get the right mattress for a great price.